-As the summer of discontent rumbles on across Europe, one thing that has stayed very much the same is another dismal showing from the English football team in tournament football.
+As the summer of discontent rumbles on across Europe, one thing that has stayed very much the same is another dismal showing from the English football team in tournament football at the European Championships.
 A squad that, like so many before it, promised so much, undefeated in qualifying – albeit in less than trying circumstances – has failed to deliver once again, this time on a catastrophic scale.

 So where did it all go wrong?